 Private student loans are financing options for education that can either supplement or replace federal student loans.
 Private student loans are offered by many banks and credit unions.

-Interest rates, repayment plans and other conditions can vary between lenders so it is important to research private student loans carefully.
+Interest rates, repayment plans and other conditions can vary between lenders so it is important for medical and graduate students to research private student loan options carefully.

-|PCOM chooses to use the FASTChoice web tool to host our Preferred Lender List.|
+PCOM uses the FASTChoice web tool to host our preferred lender list.